Azure/azure-cli-dev-tools/README.md

     By default, test is running in `once` mode.
 If there are no corresponding recording files (in yaml format), it will run live tests and generate recording files.
 If recording files are found, the tests will be run in `playback` mode against the recording files.
 You can use `--live` to force a test run in `live` mode and regenerate the recording files.

+## Submitting a pull request to merge the code

+1. After committing your code locally, push it to your forked repository:
+    ```
+    git push -u origin feature_branch
+    ```
+2. Submit a PR to merge from the `feature_branch` of your repository into the default branch of [Azure/azure-cli](https://github.com/Azure/azure-cli) or [Azure/azure-cli-extensions](https://github.com/Azure/azure-cli-extensions) repositories.
+See [Submitting Pull Requests](https://github.com/Azure/azure-cli/tree/dev/doc/authoring_command_modules#submitting-pull-requests) and [Publish Extensions](https://github.com/Azure/azure-cli/blob/dev/doc/extensions/authoring.md#publish) for more details.

 ## Reporting issues and feedback